TyronChang/Exonic-microRNA-analysis/readme.md

-##                 This script provides a tool to mine exonic miRNAs
+###                Mining exonic miRNAs from human and mouse genome

 This script is written by Tyron Chang , the programming languages and tools used for this study are are shown below: